2008 Sacagawea Dollar Value (2026 Guide): Errors List, “P”, “D” & “S” Mint Mark Worth

 Off-center strikes happen when the planchet is not properly aligned with the dies during striking.
 The coin’s design appears shifted from its intended position, with part of the design missing and a corresponding blank crescent visible on the opposite side.

 The percentage of off-center displacement directly impacts value.
-Errors showing 5-10% displacement carry modest premiums.
-Coins struck 50% or more off-center command substantially higher prices.
+Errors showing 5–10% displacement carry modest premiums, while coins struck 50% or more off-center command substantially higher prices.
+For comparison, a 2009-D Sacagawea dollar with a 45% off-center error sold at Great Collections in 2023 for $945, giving a useful benchmark for how the market values similar Sacagawea off-center strikes across the series.

 Collectors particularly value off-center errors where the date remains visible, as this confirms the coin’s year and authenticity.
 The most desirable examples combine significant displacement with clear date visibility and strong detail in the struck portion.